mcgnly/DeveloperDocumentation/Apple/Reference.md

 ### Obtaining the Framework

 The framework can be obtained in the following manner:

+- Download the repository from [GitHub](https://github.com/relayr/apple-sdk)

-Generate the binary `.framework` file from this Xcode project.
+- Generate the binary `.framework` file from this Xcode project.
 Just select the platform 	you want from the project's targets and click *build* (⌘+B).

   ![Generating the framework file](./assets/BuildProcess01.gif)